open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/browser.md

 ### Add Instrumentations

-If you want to instrument AJAX requests, User Interactions and others, you can register additional instrumentations for those:
+If you want to instrument Ajax requests, User Interactions and others, you can register additional instrumentations for those:

 ```javascript